Panel User Guide

 The Service Provider has agreed to meet the reporting requirements as set out in Schedule 8 of the Head Agreement.

-All Agencies using the Panel have a responsibility to:
+All entities using the Panel have a responsibility to:

 • engage with and ensure their own understanding of the Head Agreement